cml87/GettingStartedWithJenkins/README.md

 ```
 If we want to use it we can set it in Global Tool Configuration, specifying under <b>JAVA_HOME</b> the installation directory <code>/usr/lib/jvm/jdk-11.0.12+1</code>.

-Each JDK installation will have name we can refer to in the Jenkins files.